JohnBanas/professional-README-generator/README.md

   _Follow these steps to properly install this application:_

   To install this app you will need to run npm install for the following dependencies in your CLI, inquirer, fs, and util.
-THis will allow the question prompts from the CLI for you to create your README.md.
+This will allow the question prompts from the CLI for you to create your README.md.

 ## Usage